ahce/youch/README.md

 Youch is an error-parsing library that pretty prints JavaScript errors on a web page or the terminal.

-As you can see in the following screenshots, Youch deconstructs the error and properly displays the **error message**, **name**, **stack trace** with source code, and a lot more information about the error.
+As you can see in the following screenshots, the error presented by Youch is a lot more readable and presentable in comparison to the unformatted stack trace.

 <table>
   <tbody>